 When ACT and the Parks Department launched the inaugural Parkist in Residence program this spring with artists Matthew Garza and k. funmilayo aileru, neither artists nor administrators knew how asking artists to inhabit and steward historic properties with their families during the COVID-19 outbreak would necessitate changing our many priorities and practices.

-Garza lives in the historic Esek Hopkins House at Admiral Street Park with his partner Anthony AM Marcus (also an ACT artist in residence through our Creative Community Health Worker initiative) and their Godson and collaborator, Trent Lee.
+Garza lives in the historic Esek Hopkins House at Admiral Street Park with his partner Anthony AM Andrade (also an ACT artist in residence through our Creative Community Health Worker initiative) and their Godson and collaborator, Trent Lee.
 They have shifted from an ambitious plan to offer on-site programming, including a suite of house gallery openings, performances, and celebratory convenings, to a series of daily digital engagements and art offerings, including 10am yoga by donation which is supporting a fund for folks in need (see social media below for more info.)

 Garza and his collaborators are also working with the Parks Department to develop a new vision for the site’s landscape: “Our ideal garden vision includes several key landscaping elements.
 These include the construction of raised beds for plants intended for ingestion, planning a perennial floral border for the home itself and incorporating educational BIPoC-centered garden plots as living, interactive, and de-colonized ethno-botanical mini-museums.
 Looking beyond the pandemic at ways to invite and incorporate the community into this historic park space, we have also included an outdoor performance space/stage area in our ideal design.”